Garry Moore: Television career

-Between 1947 and 1950, Moore began to make tentative steps into the new medium as a panelist and guest host on quiz and musical shows.
+Between 1947 and 1950, Moore began to make tentative steps into television as a panelist and guest host on quiz and musical shows.
 On June 26, 1950, he was rewarded with his own 30-minute CBS early-evening talk-variety TV program, The Garry Moore Show, which was a shorter version of his radio show.
 Until September 1950, it was also simulcast on radio.
 During 1950 and 1951, he hosted prime-time variety hour summer replacements for Arthur Godfrey and his Friends.
 He appeared as a guest star on other programs including CBS's Faye Emerson's Wonderful Town.

 During his run as a variety-show host, Moore was tapped to host CBS' weekly prime-time TV panel show I've Got a Secret.
 It premiered on June 19, 1952.
-On this show, Moore began his friendships with comedian Henry Morgan and game show host and panelist Bill Cullen, with whom he had a long working relationship.
+On this show, Moore began his friendships with comedian Henry Morgan and game show host and panelist Bill Cullen, with whom he later had a long working relationship.
 Morgan later stated that Moore had helped him keep his job as a television host.

 Moore became known for his involvement in the variety of stunts and demonstrations of the show's contestants.
 The popularity of I've Got a Secret led to a cameo in the 1959 film It Happened to Jane.
 In the film, Doris Day's character was a contestant on the show, with Moore and all the panelists playing themselves.